-National Louis University – Webpage – Coach: Jones
+National Louis University – Webpage Not provided – Coach: Jones

 Dr. Laci Alexander is an Associate Professor of Chemistry at South Plains College.
 Dr. Alexander received her Doctorate in Chemistry from Texas Tech University and immediately started her career at South Plains.
 She is the Co-Direction for the joint grant with Texas Tech University ‘Bridges to Baccalaureate Program’.
 She has a passion for helping community college students succeed in STEM degrees.
 Dr. Alexander looks forward helping improve the STEM transfer rates at South Plains College.
 She enjoys teaching her students and getting to know them to relate to them.
 She believes passion will push a student from good to great and beyond their initial goals.

 South Plains College – Webpage – Coach: Chetty